dagbjorn/microcoffeeoncloud/README.md

     docker-compose down

 ## <a name="run-microcoffee"></a>Run microcoffee
-When running microcoffee, the config server must be started first, and then the discovery server.
-Finally, the other microservices may started all together.
+When running microcoffee, the config server must be started first followed by the discovery server.
+Finally, the other microservices are started all together.
 Make sure the previous microservice has started completely, before starting the next.

 A microservice is started by running `docker-compose up -d` or by using the convenience batch file `run-docker.bat` as shown below.
 The batch file will stop any running containers before bringing them up again.